Certificates of completion or CEU certificates are available for every program. We are approved for CEU by:

 Replication manualsDementia Care Network Model

 Addressing the needs of diverse communities has been a longstanding priority for the Alzheimer’s Association.
 Through a long-term relationship with the California Department on Aging, and generous support from the federal Administration on Aging, we developed an award-winning model to serve diverse communities called the Dementia Care Network.
 This model program addresses the critical and growing gap for dementia care and services among underserved communities.
 Through cooperation and collaboration among a variety of service providers, the Dementia Care Network has assisted families by improving access to care and services.
 Over the past 15 years, this model has succeeded in serving the following communities: Latino, African American, Chinese, Japanese, Korean and Vietnamese in multiple states.
-The following materials are available to learn more about the model and how to implement the Dementia Care Network:
+The following materials are available to help you learn more about implementing the Dementia Care Network model:

 Establishing Partnerships Between Managed Care and Aging Service Organizations